viperleed/viperleed/doc/content/basics/installation.rst

 Natively running on (64-bit) Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here are some notes on which steps are needed to run (tested up to refcalc) natively on Windows (test only from python source), i.e., get a working Fortran compiler with LAPACK/BLAS.
+Here are some notes on which steps are needed to run (tested up to refcalc) natively on Windows (tested only from python source), i.e., get a working Fortran compiler with LAPACK/BLAS.
 The notes below are for gfortran (gcc), and for the very basic, un-optimized LAPACK/BLAS versions.
 Hence, execution of the code will be rather slow.